Jean-Pierre Granger: Biography

-In 1800, he was awarded the Prix de Rome for his painting of Antiochus sending his son to Scipio.
+In 1800, he was awarded the Prix de Rome for his painting of Antiochus, sending his son to Scipio.
 His colleague, Ingres, who came in second, accused David of using his influence on the jury.

 While in Rome, he worked for Lucien Bonaparte, making sketches and paintings of the Prince's antiquities collection.
-He also began a portrait of Bonaparte's wife, Alexandrine de Bleschamp, but he (and some others) found it unsatisfactory, so he turned it into a painting of an anonymous lady of the court.
+He also began a portrait of Bonaparte's wife, Alexandrine de Bleschamp.
+However, he (and some others) found it unsatisfactory.
+Hence, he turned it into a painting of an anonymous lady of the court.
 This portrait (now in the Louvre) pleased him so much that he married the model, Jeanne-Catherine Delaigle.

-He returned to Paris in 1812, and exhibited annually at the Salon until his death, receiving medals in 1812, 1817 and 1820.
+He returned to Paris in 1812, and exhibited annually at the Salon until his death, receiving medals in 1812, 1817, and 1820.
+He died on 1 December 1840 in Paris.

-His daughter, Eléonore Palmyre (1819-1874), a pianist of some note, married the writer Paul Meurice.
-Her portrait was painted by Ingres, who had apparently gotten over his grudge and become her godfather.
+His daughter, Eléonore Palmyre (1819–1874), a pianist of some note, married the writer Paul Meurice.
+Her portrait was painted by Ingres, who had gotten over his grudge and became her godfather.
 It is currently on display at the Maison de Victor Hugo.